lucashn/peakutils/README.rst

     python setup.py install

-PeakUtils targets Python 3.4 and depends on numpy, scipy, and optionally on matplotlib.
+PeakUtils targets Python 3.4 and depends on scipy, and optionally on matplotlib.

 Contribute
 ----------